Perito Moreno, Santa Cruz: History

+Geography

+The town is located the northwest of Santa Cruz Province, 25 km east of Lake Buenos Aires.

 Climate

 Perito Moreno has a cold semi-arid climate (Köppen climate classification: BSk), bordering on a cold desert climate (Köppen climate classification: BWk).

 Buildings

 The town is home to the Carlos J. Gradin Museum of Archaeology, named after Carlos J. Gradin.
 As of 2019, the building is still under construction.

 Culture

 Perito Moreno is widely considered the archaeological capitol of Santa Cruz, largely due to how close it is to Cueva de las Manos.
 Every year in February, the town celebrates a festival of Cueva de las Manos.